A unified precision matrix estimation framework via sparse column-wise inverse operator under weak sparsity: Introduction

 That is, each column has at most $s$ nonzero elements.
 The $\ell_0$ sparsity condition requires that most entries of the matrix are exactly zero.
 A natural relaxation is to consider the weak sparsity or $\ell_q$ sparsity, that is

 for some $q \in [0,1)$ and $s_q>0$ is a radius.
 Note that the $\ell_0$ sparsity condition is a special case of $\ell_q$ sparsity condition with $q=0$ and $s_q=s$.
 For estimating the covariance matrix $\bSig$, \cite{bickel2008covariance} firstly provided the consistency result under the $\ell_q$ sparsity condition.
 Later, \cite{rothman2009generalized} and \cite{cai2011adaptive} also studied the estimator with the weak $\ell_q$ sparsity condition.
 These estimators have explicit forms based on thresholding the elements of the sample covariance matrix and the theoretical analysis is relatively straightforward.
 As far as the precision matrix, the theoretical analysis is more challenging since the estimator usually does not have an explicit form. \cite{ravikumar2011high} firstly established convergence rates for the graphical Lasso.
 In details, under the strong sparse condition, they derived the bounds under the matrix element-wise infinity, the spectral and the Frobenius norm.
 The graphical Lasso, SCIO \citep{liu2015fast}, together with the D-trace method \citep{zhang2014sparse} are all based on a loss function with a $\ell_1$ penalty term.
-Theoretically, they all used the primal-dual witness technique \citep{wainwright2009sharp} or its extensions to prove the consistency under the $\ell_0$ sparsity condition.
+Technically, they all used the primal-dual witness technique \citep{wainwright2009sharp} or its extensions to prove the consistency under the $\ell_0$ sparsity condition.
 Specially, in order to apply the primal-dual technique, an irrepresentability condition is necessary; see Assumption 1 of \cite{ravikumar2011high}, Section 5.2 of \cite{zhang2014sparse} and the formula (4) in \cite{liu2015fast}.
+From the perspective of variable selection or support recovery \citep{meinshausen2006high}, the strong sparsity condition is a reasonable and also important criteria to evaluate the estimation.
+However, from the perspective of matrix estimation, this condition is too restricted.
+For example, the Toeplitz matrix $\bOme=(\rho^{|i-j|})_{p \times p}$ for some $\rho \in (-1,1)$ is an important matrix in statistics which does not satisfy the strong sparsity condition.